 As a best practice, vulnerability scanning is recommended to be executed quarterly.
 However, based on your product's rate of changes and business criticality, a more frequent schedule should be applied, e.g. monthly.
 Additionally, it is recommended that new systems, devices, or applications that serve as a critical or sensitive component to the organization be scanned before going “live.”
 This allows an organization to verify that the new technology does not negatively impact the current cybersecurity posture of their environment.

 It is recommended that pentests be conducted on an annual or even bi-annual basis.
 Similar to vulnerability scanning, laws and regulations have defined frequency requirements for organizations to comply.
 Reports with High or above findings after a pentest should be remediated as soon as possible, and then a retest should be conducted by a pentester to verify closure.
-It is also recommended that new, critical (or sensitive) systems, devices, or applications be pentested before going “live.”
+It is also recommended that new, critical (or sensitive) systems, devices, or applications should be pentested before going “live.”
 This allows an organization to identify any High findings that a vulnerability scanning may not have otherwise captured

 In case you are seriously interested and diligent regarding your organization's security posture, a combined approach of vulnerability assessment and penetration testing should be followed.
-Each of the two assessments is complimentary to the other and provide a holisting approach.
-Please keep in mind that SpearIT includes by default a comprehensive vulnerabilty scan in every penetration test option.
+Each of the two assessments is complimentary to the other and provide a holistic approach.
+Please keep in mind that SpearIT includes by default a comprehensive vulnerability scan in every penetration test option.
 For more information, have a look at the infrastructure and web-app pentesting options.

 Both pentests and vulnerability scans provide a point in time snapshot of your cybersecurity posture.
-As the security landscape constantly evolves, with new threats appearing almost every day and as your software or systems are succeptible to changes, these assessments shall be conducted in a recurring manner.
+As the security landscape constantly evolves, with new threats appearing almost every day and as your software or systems are susceptible to changes, these assessments shall be conducted in a recurring manner.